PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Tensor names, bridge metadata, layout permutations, and operator provenance are unchanged while the former complete operator scans are removed.

+General PyTorch-friendly unary, binary, Concat, Pack/Unpack, Split, resize, and pool layout propagation is co-located in this module as well.
+One graph index seeds a deterministic operator worklist; a changed tensor schedules only its indexed producer and consumers.
+This retains Concat peer-layout back-propagation and works for non-topological graph order without the former repeated complete operator sweep to a fixed point.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,